-Complete streets are designed so all modes of transportation can share the road safely, including automobiles, pedestrians, bicycles, and transit, by providing bicyclee lanes or Shared Lane Markings, also known as sharrows, as well as sidewalks, parking and transit accommodations.
-In the July 2011, Walk Bike News, the City of Tampa complete street projects were featured.
+Complete streets are designed so all modes of transportation can share the road safely, including automobiles, pedestrians, bicycles, and transit, by providing bicycle lanes or Shared Lane Markings, also known as sharrows, as well as sidewalks, parking, and transit accommodations.
+In July 2011, Walk Bike News, the City of Tampa complete street projects were featured.

 Hillsborough County developed a Bicycle Safety Action Plan, or BSAP, which included the City of Tampa, Plant City, and Temple Terrace.
 The plan identifies projects and programs tailored to address the specific problems facing cyclists in Hillsborough County.